PitBosch/OLA2022project/README.md

 # Pricing Project
- Project of the course Data Intelligence Applications with Professor Nicola Gatti in Politecnico di Milano A.Y.
+ Project of the course Online Learning Applications with Professor Nicola Gatti in Politecnico di Milano A.Y.
 2021/2022.

 ## Introduction
 We imagine to have to set the optimal prices for a selction of 5 red wine's bottles on a E-commerce called PEPAS.
 Users have two observable binary features: